Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/types/audio.rst

 There are two ways to render out your audio.
 You can either have it encoded with a video file or in its own audio file.
 To render your audio in an video file make sure to use a video format as the output with an audio codec and hit the render *Animation* button in the properties editor.
 Read more on how to do this :doc:`here </render/output/video>`.
-To render as a audio file simple use the *Audio* button.
+To render as an audio file simple use the *Audio* button.
 Read more on how to do this :doc:`here </render/output/video>`.

 Known Limitations